-While families with younger children lose less, they are worse off overall.
-This is because from 1 July 2018 although there will be an increase in the base rate of FTB Part A of about \$260 per year per child, this is offset by the abolition of the FTB Part A supplement of about \$726 per year per child (which results in an overall net loss of \$466 per year per child).
+This means that families with younger children lose less, but it is important to recognise that they are worse off overall.
+This is because from 1 July 2018 although there will be an increase in the base rate of FTB Part A of about \$260 per year per child, this is offset by the abolition of the FTB Part A supplement of about \$726 per year per child (which results in a net loss of \$466).
 This net result will follow on from reductions in the FTB Part A supplement in the two prior years.

 The impact on families with older children is very significant.
 A sole parent with one child aged 13 to 16 will lose roughly \$2,500 per year once the combined effect of the reduction in family tax benefit part B and loss of the supplements take effect.
-A sole parent with two children loses roughly \$3,000 http://www.welfarerights.org.au/sites/default/files/field shared attachments/policy/NWRN%20Submission%20on%2020 14%20Social%20Services%20Budget%20Bills.pdf per year.
-Low income couples will lose \$3,500 - \$4,000 per year.
+A sole parent with two children loses roughly \$3,000 per year.
+Low income couples will lose \$3,500-\$4,000 per year.
 Additionally excluding FTB Part B payments for secondary school students aged 17 to 19 will have an impact on their future education participation.